causify-ai/tutorials/class_project_instructions/Projects/FLAML_Project_Description.md

-**Tech Description of FLAML:**
+### Description

-FLAML (Fast and Lightweight AutoML) is an open-source library designed for automated machine learning.
-It optimizes the model selection and hyperparameter tuning process efficiently, allowing users to focus on feature engineering and data preparation.
+FLAML (Fast and Lightweight AutoML) is an efficient library for automated machine learning, designed to optimize the process of model selection and hyperparameter tuning.
+It allows users to quickly build high-performing models with minimal computational resources.
 Key features include:
-- Lightweight design that minimizes resource consumption.
-- Fast optimization algorithms for rapid model training.
-- Support for various machine learning tasks, including classification and regression.
-- Easy integration with popular data science libraries such as Scikit-learn and Pandas.

-### Project Blueprint 1: Predicting House Prices (Difficulty: 1 - Easy)

-**Project Objective:**
-The goal of this project is to predict house prices based on various features such as location, size, and amenities.
-Students will optimize the model to minimize prediction errors.

-**Dataset Suggestions:**
-Students can use a real estate dataset available on Kaggle, which includes features like square footage, number of bedrooms, and location details.

-**Step-by-Step Plan:**
-1. **Data Collection:** Download the dataset from Kaggle and load it into the environment.
-2. **Feature Engineering:** Create new features such as price per square foot, and handle missing values or categorical variables.
-3. **Model Training:** Use FLAML to automatically select the best model and tune hyperparameters for regression.
-4. **Use of the Tool:** Leverage FLAML’s capabilities to quickly find the optimal model with minimal manual tuning.
-5. **Evaluation Metrics:** Use metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to evaluate model performance.
-6. **Visualization/Reporting:** Create visualizations of predicted vs. actual prices and generate a report summarizing findings.

-**Bonus Ideas:**
-- Compare the performance of FLAML with traditional model selection methods.
+- **Automatic Model Selection**: Quickly identifies the best model for a given dataset.
-- Experiment with different feature sets to see how they impact model performance.
+- **Hyperparameter Tuning**: Efficiently tunes hyperparameters to improve model performance.
+- **Lightweight and Fast**: Designed to work with limited computational resources, making it suitable for standard laptops and cloud environments.

 ---

-### Project Blueprint 2: Customer Segmentation (Difficulty: 2 - Medium)
+### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)

-**Project Objective:**
-The goal of this project is to segment customers based on purchasing behavior using clustering techniques.
-Students will optimize the clustering algorithm to maximize the distinctiveness of each segment.

-**Dataset Suggestions:**
-Utilize a retail dataset from Kaggle that contains customer transaction history, including purchase frequency, average transaction value, and product categories.

-**Step-by-Step Plan:**
-1. **Data Collection:** Obtain the retail dataset from Kaggle and load it into the environment.
-2. **Feature Engineering:** Create features such as total spending, frequency of purchases, and recency of purchases.
+**Project Objective**: Build a regression model to predict housing prices based on various features such as location, size, and number of rooms.

+**Dataset Suggestions**: Utilize open datasets from Kaggle that contain housing price information, such as those from real estate markets.

+**Tasks**:
+- **Data Preprocessing**: Clean and prepare the dataset, handling missing values and encoding categorical variables.
-3. **Model Training:** Use FLAML to identify the best clustering algorithm (e.g., K-Means, DBSCAN) and optimize its parameters.
+- **Model Selection with FLAML**: Use FLAML to automatically select the best regression model for predicting housing prices.
-4. **Use of the Tool:** Implement FLAML for clustering to automatically evaluate multiple algorithms and parameters.
-5. **Evaluation Metrics:** Use silhouette score and Davies-Bouldin index to assess the quality of the clusters.
-6. **Visualization/Reporting:** Visualize clusters using PCA or t-SNE and prepare a report highlighting customer segments and their characteristics.

-**Bonus Ideas:**
-- Explore how different clustering algorithms compare in terms of performance.
-- Investigate how customer segments change over time by analyzing temporal data.
+- **Hyperparameter Tuning**: Apply FLAML’s tuning capabilities to optimize the selected model’s hyperparameters.
+- **Performance Evaluation**: Assess model performance using metrics like RMSE and R², and visualize the results with scatter plots.

+**Bonus Ideas**: Explore feature importance and analyze how different features impact housing prices.

 ---

+### Project 2: Customer Churn Prediction (Difficulty: 2 - Medium)

+**Project Objective**: Develop a classification model to predict customer churn in a subscription-based business.

+**Dataset Suggestions**: Find customer churn datasets on Kaggle, often containing features such as customer demographics, subscription details, and usage statistics.

+**Tasks**:
+- **Data Exploration**: Conduct exploratory data analysis (EDA) to understand churn patterns and visualize key features.
+- **Data Preprocessing**: Clean the dataset, encode categorical variables, and perform feature scaling.
+- **Model Selection with FLAML**: Employ FLAML to identify the most suitable classification model for churn prediction.
+- **Hyperparameter Tuning**: Optimize the chosen model's parameters using FLAML to enhance classification accuracy.
+- **Evaluation and Insights**: Evaluate the model using precision, recall, and F1-score, and provide actionable insights for reducing churn.

+**Bonus Ideas**: Implement a feature importance analysis to identify the top factors influencing customer churn.

+---

-### Project Blueprint 3: Sentiment Analysis on Product Reviews (Difficulty: 3 - Hard)
+### Project 3: Time Series Forecasting of Stock Prices (Difficulty: 3 - Hard)

-**Project Objective:**
-The objective of this project is to classify product reviews as positive, negative, or neutral using natural language processing (NLP) techniques.
-Students will optimize the model to improve classification accuracy.

-**Dataset Suggestions:**
-Students can use a product review dataset from HuggingFace or Kaggle that contains text reviews and associated sentiment labels.

-**Step-by-Step Plan:**
-1. **Data Collection:** Download the product review dataset from HuggingFace or Kaggle and load it into the environment.
-2. **Feature Engineering:** Preprocess the text data by tokenizing, removing stop words, and converting text to numerical representations (e.g., TF-IDF or word embeddings).
+**Project Objective**: Create a time series forecasting model to predict future stock prices based on historical data.

+**Dataset Suggestions**: Use public stock price datasets available on Kaggle or financial market APIs that provide historical stock data.

+**Tasks**:
+- **Data Collection**: Gather historical stock price data and preprocess it for time series analysis.
+- **Feature Engineering**: Create additional features from the time series data, such as moving averages and lagged values.
-3. **Model Training:** Use FLAML to automatically select the best NLP model (e.g., logistic regression, support vector machines) and fine-tune hyperparameters.
+- **Model Selection with FLAML**: Utilize FLAML to explore various time series forecasting models and select the best one.
-4. **Use of the Tool:** Leverage FLAML’s automated capabilities to optimize model training with a focus on NLP tasks.
-5. **Evaluation Metrics:** Use accuracy, F1-score, and confusion matrix to evaluate model performance.
-6. **Visualization/Reporting:** Create visualizations of sentiment distribution and generate a report summarizing model performance and insights.

-**Bonus Ideas:**
-- Experiment with different text preprocessing techniques to see their impact on model performance.
-- Explore the use of pre-trained models (e.g., BERT) and compare their performance against simpler models.
+- **Hyperparameter Tuning**: Apply FLAML’s tuning capabilities to optimize the selected model’s hyperparameters.
+- **Forecasting and Visualization**: Generate forecasts and visualize the predicted stock prices against actual prices, using time series plots.

+**Bonus Ideas**: Compare the performance of different models (e.g., ARIMA, LSTM) against FLAML’s best-performing model for a comprehensive analysis.

+---

-These projects will provide students with hands-on experience in utilizing FLAML for various machine learning tasks, enhancing their understanding of data science concepts and practical applications.
+These projects will provide students with hands-on experience in leveraging FLAML for various machine learning tasks, fostering skills in model selection, hyperparameter tuning, and practical application of data science techniques.